-- Protein is required for proper growth, for regulating body systems, for heat, and for energy. - Kittens need 30-35% of their diet from proteinrich foods - Adult cats need 20-25% of their diet to be protein - Carbohydrates are needed to provide energy. - About one-third (33%) of the diet should be carbohydrates. - Carbohydrates need to be cooked because uncooked starch is difficult for cats to digest and can cause diarrhea. - Fats are a source of heat and energy, improve skin condition, tone the nervous system, and are important for resisting disease. - Kittens need 25-30% of their diet to be fats.
-(Fat are an excellent source of calories for kittens.) - Adult cats need 20% of their diet to be fats. - A low-fat diet for a healthy cat can lead to decreased resistance to disease and dry, scaly skin.
+- Protein is required for proper growth, for regulating body systems, for heat, and for energy. - Kittens need 30-40% of their diet from protein-rich foods - Adult cats need 26-30% of their diet to be protein - Carbohydrates are needed to provide energy. - Cats are obligate carnivores, meaning they primarily require protein fats to thrive. - Carbohydrates should make up a very small portion of their diet, 10-20%. - Fats are a source of heat and energy, improve skin condition, tone the nervous system, and are important for resisting disease. - Kittens need 25-30% of their diet to be fats.
+(Fat are an excellent source of calories for kittens.) - O Adult cats need 20% of their diet to be fats. - A low-fat diet for a healthy cat can lead to decreased resistance to disease and dry, scaly skin.